leo-lox/camelus/README.md

 3. **Feed Updates**: Other devices with the app can view the new post on the feed in real-time as the Nostr Protocol syncs the data across the network.

-By centralizing state management, the app maintains a clean and consistent UI, with responsive updates across screens, enhancing the overall user experience.

 ---